UA-112830647-1

 Day 04: Pokhara – Tikhedhunga (1577m)

-Included meals: Breakfast, Lunch and Dinner
+Included meals: Breakfast, Lunch, and Dinner

-Day 05: Tikhedhunga to Ghorepani (2,750m/9,020 ft): 4 – 5 hours trek
+Day 05: Tikhedhunga to Ghorepani (2,750m/9,020 ft.): 4 – 5 hours trek

 After breakfast, we ascend to the Ghorepani village.
-The name Ghorepani in Nepali means ‘horse-water’ due to it being an important campsite for traders before it became a trekker’s stop.
+The name Ghorepani in Nepali means ‘horse water’ due to it being an important campsite for traders before it became a trekker’s stop.
 Ghorepani is an interesting place with small shops and stalls for selling local products and crafts.
 The town has two parts: one in a saddle and the other a few hundred feet lower.
 We stop at the higher part of the Ghorepani village that offers panoramic views of the surrounding mountains including Annapurna South and Nilgiri mountains.
-Since Ghorepani lies quite higher than our previous stop, we begin to feel the chilly weather especially in the evenings.
+Since Ghorepani lies quite higher than our previous stop, we begin to feel the chilly weather, especially in the evenings.
 Overnight in Ghorepani.

-Included meals: Breakfast, Lunch and Dinner
+Included meals: Breakfast, Lunch, and Dinner

 Day 06: Ghorepani to Tadapani (2,700m/8,860ft) with Poon Hill: 5– 6hrs

 To catch the sunrise over the Himalayas, we make an early morning climb along the steep trail to the viewpoint of Poon Hill (3,210m/10,529ft), the most popular trekking destination of the Annapurna region.
-It is also a great viewpoint to enjoy the amazing views of Mustang, Pokhara and more than 20 of the highest mountains including the close-up views of the Annapurna and Dhaulagiri ranges.
+It is also a great viewpoint to enjoy the amazing views of Mustang, Pokhara, and more than 20 of the highest mountains including the close-up views of the Annapurna and Dhaulagiri ranges.
 The snowy peaks of the high mountains loom above and around us glowing in the morning light.
-After taking photographs and having some coffee or tea or hot chocolate, we return back to Ghorepani.
+After taking photographs and having some coffee or tea or hot chocolate, we return to Ghorepani.
 After breakfast, we head east and climb a nearby ridge.
 We descend through rhododendron forests, pass by spectacular waterfalls along the way and reach Tadapani to spend the night.

-Included meals: Breakfast, Lunch and Dinner
+Included meals: Breakfast, Lunch, and Dinner

 Day 07: Tadapani to Jhinu (1750m), 5-6 hrs Trek

-Included meals: Breakfast, Lunch and Dinner
+Included meals: Breakfast, Lunch, and, Dinner

 Day 08: Jhinu Danda to Naya Pul (5 hrs Trek) and drive back to Pokhara, 1 hrs drive

-For the last day of the trek we start by passing New Bridge and Kyumi village, where we stop for lunch.
+For the last day of the trek, we start by passing New Bridge and Kyumi village, where we stop for lunch.
 After lunch, we trek to Syauli Bazaar and then down to Birethanti.
-After 30 m from Birethanti we will arrive at Naya Pul, and drive back to Pokhara.
+After 30 m from Birethanti, we will arrive at Nayapul, and drive back to Pokhara.

 Included meals: Breakfast and Lunch